tombasche/CloudMan/README.md

 # CloudMan
-Manage AWS cloud storage and instances using a simple API
+Manage tagged EC2 instances for environment tracking.
+Also comes with simple S3 functionality.

 #Installation